![]() |

 Cane Toad (Rhinella marina) Taveuni, Fiji |

 The infamous Cane Toad (Rhinella marina) naturally occurs in tropical South America, east of the Andes.
 (There is a sister species which occurs west of the Andes and north into Central and North America).
 However, it is most famous for the fact that it now occurs all over the world due to its introduction to try and control pest insect species.
-It is now found on islands in the tropical Pacific (including Hawaii, Fiji, the Cook Islands, Marianas Islands, and many others), New Guinea, Australia, the Phillippines, many Caribbean and Antillean Islands, Florida, Bermuda, Japan, Taiwan and there are likely other areas still waiting to be documented*.
+It is now found on islands in the tropical Pacific (including Hawaii, Fiji, the Cook Islands, Marianas Islands, and many others), New Guinea, Australia, the Philippines, many Caribbean and Antillean Islands, Florida, Bermuda, Japan, Taiwan and there are likely other areas still waiting to be documented*.

 Once they get established, their generalist habits make them easily adapt to the new environment.
 These Cane Toad tadpoles were photographed in a stream right next to the ocean away from the tourist areas on the relatively isolated island of Taveuni, Fiji.